Chincha Alta: African art and music

 Afro-Peruvian culture has thrived in Chincha Alta, and the Afro-Peruvian residents of El Carmen district practice many traditional dances.
 The use of the Cajón drum, maracas and other traditional instruments figure prominently in Afro-Peruvian music, which is popular throughout the region.
 Traditional dances are performed during the Christmas season.

 Afro-Peruvian folk culture

 During February the "Verano Negro" (literally "Black Summer") festival is held, celebrating Afro-Peruvian food, music, culture and dance.
 The cuisine of the Chincha Alta area is considered distinct from other parts of Peru, because of its African background.

+Climate

 Anthem

 It was composed in 1984 by Mrs. Ana Maria del Solar and Manolo Andrade Avalos, creators of the music and lyrics respectively, and approved by Municipal Resolution No. 1440 on 30 October of the same year.
 It has a chorus and three verses which commend and exalt the beauty of the Chincha region as well as the courage and heroism of its people.